charles-bucher/charles-bucher/README.md

 ## 🧠 Who I Am
 I’m a hands-on cloud support engineer building modular, secure, and observable AWS infrastructure from scratch.
 My repos reflect real-world troubleshooting workflows, incident response tooling, and infrastructure hygiene — all designed to scale, alert, and prove.

+I’m using cloud support as a launchpad into full cloud engineering.
 Every project I build is reproducible, documented, and crafted to demonstrate practical, real-world cloud skills.

 ---